iholas/Work/README.md

 ## group_comparison_constrained.out
-This is an MPlus OUT file (log and results) which was part of masters thesis.
+This is an MPlus OUT file (log and results) which was part of my masters thesis.
 In this script test whether the path-analytic model is equivalent for male and female students -- particulaty, here is force the model paramters to be equal between the groups to see if this forced restriction deteriorates model fit.

 This work resulted in my masters [thesis](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=tWbk-PUAAAAJ&citation_for_view=tWbk-PUAAAAJ:u-x6o8ySG0sC) and a [paper](https://www.researchgate.net/publication/51854488_Are_Middle_Schools_Harmful_The_Role_of_Transition_Timing_Classroom_Quality_and_School_Characteristics)